ALAN WILDER

 but again we had a deal and made a single, Disco Hell."[19]

-It seems as if this led to a longer break of relationships.
-So Alan
+too proud to accept money from his parents.
+It seems as if this led to a longer

-New Wave, in 1979 Real To Real with white man reggae and
+Daphne and the Tenderspots, in 1979 Real to Real with white man reggae and

-wasn't any money left for quite simple, essential things.
+definitely had its dark sides.
+There often wasn't any money left for quite simple,

-Before Alan joined DM in the end of 1981 he was once arrested for
+essential things.
+Before Alan joined DM at the end of 1981, he was once

-shoplifting.
+arrested for shoplifting.
 "I stole a chicken and got caught.
-I was a struggling musician
+I was a struggling

 (with friendly permission of © Paola Gravina Red)

-Today Alan is father of a daughter, Paris (born in September 1995),
+Today Alan is the father of a daughter, Paris (born in September 1995),

 and a son, Stanley (born in January 2001).
 They date from his